Adoption of a minor by a single person

 Revocation of the adoption (i.e. its annulment) may be requested only if there are serious grounds (violence, crime).

-When it becomes major, the adoption may be revoked, at his request or at the request of the adopter.
+When the adopted becomes major, the adoption may be revoked, at his request or at the request of the adopter.

 Plenary adoption